llingg/docs-opmanual_autolab/book/opmanual_autolab/20_charging_setup/32_BUILDING_software_setup.md

 ### path_in

-The "path_in" parameter of a charger should map traffic sign april tag IDs to a single turn type, which in sum guide the Duckiebot to the charger.
+The "path_in" parameter of a charger should map traffic sign April tag IDs to a single turn type, which in sum guide the Duckiebot to the charger.
 In [](#fig:path_to_charger2) an example is given.
 The path_in of charger 2 would then be

     path_in: {'261': 2, '240': 0}